-in the Appendix at the end of this file has been added since
+of the Appendix at the end of this file has been added

-PDF file that is available on CONDOR (see below).
+PDF file on CONDOR (see below) was prepared.

 a few updates and revisions have been made to this file -- they are in

 material on this web site as of September 10, 2009,

 been carved for

 Asian Art Museum, San Francisco, California contends that the craft

 where the Peach is a symbol of longevity(1); Wang